getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 # Foi Lexical Grammar

-Source-of-truth lexical grammar for Foi, derived from the combinator tokenizer in `new-tokenizer.js`.
-Written in the same EBNF dialect as `Grammar.md` (instaparse syntax).
+Source-of-truth lexical grammar for Foi, derived from the combinator tokenizer in `tokenizer.js`.
+Instaparse-style EBNF.
 Where the lexer does things EBNF cannot express (semantic gates over reserved-set membership, the expression-ending wrapper's per-token emission, recursive forward references), inline `(* ... *)` comments flag the production and the Notes section expands.